charlesdery/Google_trends/README.md

 ## Description

-*Disclaimer: this code is very messy I have increased my knowledge of best practices and would structure/code very differently.
-Until I have a more structured project to showcase, feel free to review what I did.*
+*Disclaimer: this project is messy and I have increased my knowledge of projects best practices since… Nevertheless, until I have a more structured project to showcase, feel free to review what I did and reach out if you have any questions.*

  This program loads a table of strings to be searched by Google Trends and then generates those searches in a loop, saving each search results timeseries as a CSV file.